An Algorithm for the Separation-Preserving Transition of Clusterings: The Main Strategy and Important Tools

 Informally, clustering vectors $w(C)$ are formed from $k$ vectors, one for each cluster $C_i$ summing up the locations in $\mathbb{R}^d$ of items in the cluster.
-This allows bounded-shape partition polytopes an encoding of valuable information on the locations of items, in contrast to bounded-shape transportation polytopes which only encode item assignments to the clusters.
+Bounded-shape partition polytopes encode valuable information on the locations of items, in contrast to bounded-shape transportation polytopes which only encode item assignments to the clusters.
 When we write the data set into the columns of a matrix $M = (x_1,\dots,x_n)$, it is not hard to see that $\mathcal{P}^{\pm}$ is the image of $\mathcal{T}^{\pm}$ under the linear map that first transitions the vector $y \in \mathbb{R}^{n \cdot k}$ into an $(n \times k)$-matrix $Y$, multiplies this with~$M$, and rewrites the corresponding matrix $M\cdot Y$ into a column vector.
-Note that we may assume that the matrix $M$ has full rank equal to~$d$.
-Otherwise, all items are contained in some affine subspace of $\mathbb{R}^d$, and we may, w.l.o.g., restrict to this subspace.
+Note that we may assume that the matrix $M$ has rank equal to~$d$.
+Otherwise, all items are contained in some affine subspace of $\mathbb{R}^d$, and we may restrict to this subspace.